DidierHoarau/telepathy/README.md

 [Kubernetes Example](docs/example_kubernetes)[]

-Example of Docker Swarm (or Docker Compose) configuration:

-TODO

 ### Binaries

 Binary are available only for agent for now.
 Server and Web Interface have to be deployed with Docker or source